sumitdeole/price-elasticity-estimation/README.md

 # Fulton fish market and the price elasticity of demand

 ## **The Why**
-Price elasticities inform us how much a price increase (or decrease) will impact the demand for a product.
-With attractive price-setting forming an essential component of the growth strategy of e-commerce companies (Amazon, Zalando, BestSecret, etc.), a clean estimation of the price elasticities of their products is often considered vital for their existence.
-While these companies can easily employ valuable customer datasets for such an exercise, we will use a freely available dataset to revisit fundamental concepts.
+With attractive price-setting at the front of their growth strategy, major eCommerce companies (Amazon, Zalando, BestSecret, etc.) consider a clean estimation of the price elasticities of their products *vital*.
+The price elasticity of demand informs us how much a price increase (or decrease) will impact the demand for a product.
+While these companies employ valuable customer datasets for the estimation of the price elasticities of their products, in this exercise, we will use a freely available dataset to revisit fundamental concepts and present a causal estimate of the price elasticity.

 Lets first quickly see why price elasticity matters?